AtillaKaanAlkan/NER4Cyber-IPSA/README.md

    - Send your predictions file to the following email:
      **atilla1.alkan@ipsa.fr**

-### Instructions for Participants
+### System Description Instructions

-You must provide a system description report (.pdf format) presenting the work.
+You must provide a system description report (.pdf format) presenting your work and the experiments/models that gave the best results.
 This involves explaining the problem, the possible solutions, and those you have chosen by presenting the strengths and weaknesses.
 Particular attention should be paid to the explanation of the considered algorithms.
 The report should consist of the following sections:

 #### Data Exploration and Preprocessing
 Please familiarize yourself with the dataset, i.e., examine it and understand the class distribution.
 Perform necessary preprocessing steps to prepare the texts for training a machine learning model.